Overdose-Digital/magento2-cms-management/README.md

         1. Update config for desired entities in cms_block_data.xml(cms_page_data.xml)

-        2. Set new version (should be greater then old)
+        2. Set new version (should be greater than the previous one)

         3. Run console command (php bin/magento od:cms:upgrade) or php bin/magento setup:upgrade